Second generation parole agent learned about life from dad

 His father’s work made a lasting impact.

 “One time my family was in Los Angeles shopping and a large man approached my father.
-The man brought his family of eight over to my dad and introduced them,” Watson recalled.
+The man brought his family of eight over and introduced them,” Watson recalled.
 “He thanked my father for his help and assistance while he was on parole.
-At first I was afraid because he appeared to be larger than King Kong.
+At first I was afraid because he (was huge).
 But after the interaction, I felt proud and admired my father even more.”

 While dress codes for parole agents today are more casual, back in the 1970s, things were different.